Claude Cowork Guide 2026: How to Add Skills, Connect Files & Automate Tasks

 “I have scattered notes from last week’s meetings.
 Turn them into a formatted weekly report for my manager.”

 Point Claude at your notes folder and describe the output format.
 It pulls together disparate information and structures it properly.
+Our Weekly Report Generator skill does exactly this — paste it into Cowork and let Claude handle the formatting.

 Presentation Building